-Water to Go at present has three types of bottles which I will go into detail about below, but you can purchase any of the Water to Go Bottles and the filters from their website (https://watertogo.eu/) directly and as an added bonus The nice guys at Water to Go are offering all my readers 15% off on every purchase made if you use the code OERT15.
+Water to Go at present has three types of bottles which I will go into detail about below, but you can purchase any of the Water to Go Bottles and the filters from their website (https://watertogo.eu/) directly and as a bonus, The nice guys at Water to Go are offering all my readers 15% off on every purchase made if you use the code OERT15.

 50CL The Go Bottle

-The Go Bottle is great for sports activities, like going to the gym, running and cycling or even to take to the office just to name a few, they are lightweight even when full of water.
+The Go Bottle is great for sports activities, like going to the gym, running and cycling or even taking to the office just to name a few, they are lightweight even when full of water.